jundalisay/superb/content/en/research/montesquieu/spirit-of-the-laws/book-29/chapter-17.md

-The characters of the emperors were greatly disfigured by=
+The characters of the emperors were greatly disfigured by:
 - the shortness of the reigns
 - the various political parties, the different religions and their sects have

-Examples are=
+Examples are:
 - Alexander is a coward in Herodian but is a hero in Lampridius
 - Gratian is so highly celebrated [130] by the Orthodox but is compared to Nero by Philostorgius